 It is still early in the life of the law, but compared to this time last year, there are currently nearly 2,400 fewer people in New Jersey jails awaiting trial.
 But law enforcement officials have mixed feelings on the matter, citing problems with the computer system which does not account for actions done when the defendant is a minor, even if violent.
 For the most part, however, those involved in the justice system are willing to wait and see the effects of the NJ bail reform laws, and are encouraged by the fact that the system is far more objective.
 It opens up conversations about risks, versus simply releasing or detaining people based on their ability to pay.
 For victims of domestic violence, there are certainly some concerns about whether or not the defendants will be dangerous enough for the system to remain in place, although prosecutors have the ability to bring a case for their pretrial detention in matters of mandatory arrest.

-If you have any questions or concerns about the effect of the new NJ bail reform provisions and domestic violence, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.
+If you have any questions or concerns about the effect of the new NJ bail reform provisions and domestic violence, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.